 How Boosting the Performance of Your Contact Center Benefits Your Bottom Line

-Our work with contact centers and IVRs at leading companies has convinced us that the secret to customer experience (CX) and customer loyalty (CL) is not to create an environment where mistakes never happen.
-This is great to strive for but an impossible standard to achieve.
+From our previous work with contact centers and IVRs, we have become convinced.
+That the secret to customer experience (CX) is not to create an environment where mistakes never happen.
+This is great to strive for but its an impossible standard to achieve.
 Instead, we want to foster an atmosphere where when those inevitable mistakes occur, they are resolved in such a way that the customer leaves the interaction more likely to buy from the company again.

 Our goal is not to minimize damage from a service failure, but to leave customers feeling better than before they made the call (or engaged via chat, SMS, email, etc.).
 This is known as the “service recovery paradox” and is illustrated in the following graphic from a recent article by CustomerThermometer.

 What Does this mean for my call center?

 When your products or services encounter an error, the customer tends to experience disappointment, followed by expectations of how the problem will be solved.
 Depending on the customer’s prior experience with your firm, he or she may expect:

 - Lousy and uninterested service